dieghost96/data_visualization_excercise/README.md

 # data_visualization_excercise
-In this repository you will fin the code to visualize data easily  using python Sure!
-Here's how you can convert the content from Slide 7 into a README structure for your project:
+In this repository you will fin the code to visualize data easily  using python
 ---

 # Simple Data Visualization with Python